choxi/idiomjs/README.md

 $ idiomjs build
 ```

 This creates a `dist` directory that can be deployed to GitHub pages or any other static site host.
-The `build` command automatically prerenders your pages using `jsdom` so they can be parsed by search engines.
+The `build` command automatically prerenders your pages using `ReactDOMServer` so they can be parsed by search engines.

 ## Writing Pages